daajoe/mccompetition.org/2026/mc_description.md

 we omit weighted model counting unless requested by solver developer who has not been participating in the competition.

-Tracks 5 and 6 are bonus tracks, which will be experimental and run in collaboration with the solver developers.
+Tracks 5 is a bonus track, which will be experimental and runs in collaboration with the solver developers.

 ## Submission
 See [submission instructions](submission) for details.